|

 locations for your use.

-you sign any forms.
-Do not give out bank or credit
+forms.
+Do not give out bank or credit card information

-has contracts in effect with all the health care
+in effect with all the health care providers

 Discount Health Plan.